siriusnbb/Transformer-Implementation-Learning-Reproduction/README.md

 This repository contains my personal learning reproduction of the Transformer model, inspired by the example code from the [Dive into Deep Learning (D2L)](https://github.com/d2l-ai/d2l-en) book.
-The goal of this project is to simplify the original implementation for beginners and provide a clearer context for each component.
+The goal of this project is to better understand transformer myself，simplify the original implementation for beginners and provide a clearer context for each component.

 ## 📌 Key Features